biya-coin/biyaliquid-docs/.gitbook/developers-native/transactions/cosmos-ledger-keplr.md

 ```

 /**
- * We use this method only when we want to broadcast a transaction using Ledger on Keplr for Biyachain
+ * We use this method only when we want to broadcast a transaction using Ledger on Keplr for Biya Chain
  *
  * Note: Gas estimation not available
  * @param tx the transaction that needs to be broadcasted